parsiad/parsiad.github.io/_posts/2024-09-02-r_squared_and_multiple_regression.md

 This results in two distinct expectations: $\mathbb{E}$ and $\mathbb{E}_H$ ($H$ for "hold out").
 In the context of R squared, this results in two natural quantities: $R^2$ and $R_H^2$ where the latter is defined by replacing all expectations $\mathbb{E}$ in the MSE and variance by $\mathbb{E}_H$.
 We stress that the results of this section apply only to the former.
-Put more succinctly, **on the test set, R squared is not guaranteed to be equal to the square of the correlation between the predictor and target** for the OLS predictor.
+Put more succinctly, **on the test set, the R squared is not to satisfy the identities** listed at the beginning of this article.

-To establish that on the training set, R squared is equal to the square of the correlation between the predictor and target for the OLS predictor, we use a series of smaller results:
+To establish that on the training set, the R squared satisfies the identities listed at the beginning of this article, we use a series of smaller results:

 **Lemma 1.**
 *The OLS predictor is unbiased.*